 The 2019 holiday shopping season — November 29 through December 31 — raked in a record $1 trillion, an increase of nearly $300 billion from 2018.
 Online sales increased 13% overall, while Black Friday and Cyber Monday saw 17% and 19% increases respectively.
 And for every dollar that consumers spend shopping online, bad actors are looking to capitalize.

 Hackers capitalize by using the brand names of leading e-tailers, as well as the poor online security hygiene of consumers.
 They fool shoppers eagerly searching for deals, sales, and coupons by creating fake mobile apps and landing pages.
-These tactics trick users into unknowingly downloading malware, using compromised sites, or giving up their login credentials and credit card information.
+These tactics trick users into unknowingly downloading malware, using compromised sites, or giving up their login credentials and credit card information, opening themselves up to cyberattacks.

 For businesses, what begins as an event that significantly boosts sales can turn into a major security fiasco that erodes the trust of customers and prospects.